-This term classifies all products of human mental activity having an objectively recognizable structure and being documented as single semantic units.
-Information Objects give us information on the propositional content of a conceptual object.
-The content and the symbols used are linked in such a way that any attempt at transcription to another set of symbols normally leads to the alteration of the information.
-Being a semantic unit that connects the information and the symbol, every information object assumes in advance the symbolic one, but not vice versa.
-That is why the informational object is a subdivision not only of the propositional object but of the symbolic as well.
-It allows us to draw conclusions about the socio-historic and cultural framework of the object, its creator and the way it was created.
-For example the various forms of primary reference data (archives etc.) used in scientific research.
+Scope note: This term classifies all products of human mental activity that have an objectively recognizable structure and constitute single semantic units.
+That is to say, Information Objects make up independent semantic units that provide information about the propositional content of a conceptual object.
+In this respect, the content and the symbols used are linked in such a way that any attempt to transcribe them to another set of symbols usually causes the information objects can have many forms (written text, image, sound, graph, etc.).
+This makes information objects a subclass of not only the propositional object and cultural framework of the object, its creator and the way it was created.
+Examples of information objects include the various forms of primary reference data (archives etc.) used in scientific research.

-Term: Decrees
+Term: decrees